wattsteve/pyspark-tutorial/README.md

 `# conda cluster manage rhs-spark bootstrap --spark --loglevel DEBUG`

 You have now completed setting up the Cluster.
-It is ready to ready Spark Jobs.
+It is ready to ready PySpark Jobs.

 ### Running PySpark Jobs on GlusterFS

-1. Copy some data (“Grimm’s Fairy Tales”) in the GlusterFS Volume so that we can analyze with a PySpark Job:
+1. Copy some data (“Grimm’s Fairy Tales”) into the GlusterFS Volume so that we can analyze with a PySpark Job:

 `# mkdir -p /mnt/glusterfs/grimm`